Jesse and Gene: Return to Q107

 Jesse and Gene reunited in July 1996 as the returning hosts of Q107's morning show.
 For Gene Valaitis, the reunion meant getting internally re-assigned from CFYI-AM to Q107 (both stations were owned by the same corporate entity, Western International Communications, at the time) thus breaking up his ten-month morning pairing with Jane Hawtin.

 Less than a year after bringing them back, Q107 released Jesse and Gene with their last show airing on May 5, 1997, marking the end of their radio careers together.
 Rory O'Shea took over the morning slot on a temporary basis.
 Following a three month search for a permanent replacement, Q107's management decided to start simulcasting The Howard Stern Show beginning September 2, 1997.

 During their broadcast tenure, they released compilation albums that featured classic skits and prank phone calls from their shows, their last one entitled Jesse and Gene: Greatest Bits.

 Currently, Dylan is the host of a syndicated radio show called The Good Life Show based in Vancouver, British Columbia.
 Valaitis lives in Los Angeles, California.

 Jesse and Gene re-united for a three-night appearance on CFRB from November 11–13, 2009, filling in for Ryan Doyle from 7:00 pm to 10:00 pm.

 In February 2020, Jesse and Gene launched a brand new podcast, "Jesse and Gene Podkast".

+January 2023.
+The Jesse and Gene Podcast releases New and Classic episodes daily.
+The Jesse and Gene audio library consists of hundreds of hours of classic material from the 80s and 90s that is being released on their podcast feed.